Unknown's avatar

 —-

-It is important to run a good country – good governance as we call it.
-It is important to develop a culture which supports decency, values, and principles.
+It is important to run a good country—good governance, as we call it.
+It is important to develop a culture that supports decency, values, and principles.
 Civil ceremonies are one of the main means we have to influence society for the better.

-Until that tragic day in 2003, Australia led the western world on civil ceremonies.
-Civil celebrants were abolished on this day and jumbled up with an unwilling clergy — a situation in law you have the power to rectify.
+Until that tragic day in 2003, Australia led the western world in civil ceremonies.
+Civil celebrants were abolished on this day and jumbled up with an unwilling clergy—a situation in law you have the power to rectify.

-1. That in the next meeting of your representatives with celebrants the topic of excessive numbers should not be passed over until action is planned to begin solving the problem.
-My recommendation is a full or part moratorium on appointments – and a waiting list.
+1. That in the next meeting of your representatives with celebrants, the topic of excessive numbers should not be passed over until action is planned to begin solving the problem.
+My recommendation is a full or partial moratorium on appointments and a waiting list.
 As a partial moratorium, say, one appointment for every four who leave the list.
 (This has been done before.)

-2. Then once something concrete has been decided about no.1 above – the meeting should discuss purpose.
-Similarly the meeting should not be allowed to continue until they have progressed towards expanding and encouraging the range and quality of the ceremonies which our society so badly needs.
+2. Then, once something concrete has been decided about no. 1 above, the meeting should discuss purpose.
+Similarly, the meeting should not be allowed to continue until they have progressed towards expanding and encouraging the range and quality of the ceremonies that our society so badly needs.

 Mr Porter, there is nothing better you could be doing for Australia, for its lasting good, than using your influence to enrich the culture of this country.
 The civil celebrant program began this way, and continued this way for a long time.
-I defy you to name anything in your portfolio of responsibilities, which is more important than the spiritual life of the nation itself.
+I defy you to name anything in your portfolio of responsibilities that is more important than the spiritual life of the nation itself.

-With sincere good wishes for success in your portfolio.
-Yours sincerely
+With sincere good wishes for success in your portfolio,.

 Dally Messenger III STB, LCP, BEd, DipLib, ALAA